PLP-MERN-Stack-Development/deployment-and-devops-essentials-glorymukami/README.md

 Input validation and sanitization

+Rate limiting on API endpoints

 📝 Assignment Requirements Checklist
 Fully deployed MERN stack application

 Continuous integration and deployment pipelines

-Proper environment configuration
+Proper environment configuration for development, staging, and production

-Monitoring and logging setup
+Monitoring and logging setup for the application

-Documentation of deployment process
+Documentation of the deployment process and maintenance procedures

 Backend API deployed and accessible